octokatherine/readme.so/CONTRIBUTING.md

 - This site is built with Next.js and TailwindCSS
 - Check out the existing issues for ways to contribute
-- Please make sure you format your code with the styles specified in `.prettierrc`.
-If you run prettier it should do this for you.

 ### Have a new feature request or see a bug?